-Eric McAnally is an assistant land use planner with the Real Estate, Land Use and Environmental Practice Group in the firm’s Los Angeles office.
+Eric McAnally is an assistant land use planner with the Real Estate, Energy, Land Use & Environmental Practice Group in the firm’s Los Angeles office.

 Areas of Expertise